 Just like in any relationship, couples who swing can run into trouble.
 Let’s be honest, life is never perfect and that includes the swinging lifestyle.
 You don’t want to risk your special relationship with the love of your life so we are here to highlight the dangers involved in non-monogamy so you can avoid these unsexy swinging pitfalls.
 As you read these most common pitfalls, remember that your venture into non-monogamy is unique and not everything may apply the same way to you.
 Use your head to keep your swinging time fun and rewarding rather than making it a stressful nightmare.

 Breaking someone’s trust

 So you’ve talked about everything, you feel safe and secure in your relationship, and you are enjoying the swinging lifestyle.
 And then you find out your partner had a private encounter that you knew nothing about.
 Who was she?
 Did you meet him?
 What did they do?
 Did they use protection?

 The number one pitfall of swinging is someone breaking the trust of their partner.
 This one action can set back the relationship significantly and can even result in swinging ruining your relationship.

 Swinging is all about trust, and breaking that trust can destroy the relationship for good.
 To avoid this pitfall, it is good practice to ask your partner how much information they want to know about your flings and tell them how much you need to know.

-Once you have laid down rules, make sure you stick to it.
+Once you have laid down rules, make sure you stick to them.
 And if you find that you no longer like the rules, talk them through with your partner to revise them rather than breaking them.

 Not communicating properly